David Clifford: Scoring

-Clifford has produced impressive scoring feats since his underage gaelic football days, including 2-05 in the 2016 Hogan Cup final and 4-04 in the 2017 All-Ireland Minor final.
+Clifford has produced impressive scoring feats since his underage gaelic football days, including 2–05 in the 2016 Hogan Cup final and 4–04 in the 2017 All-Ireland Minor final.
 Dara Ó Cinnéide noted that when ‘he's fully fit and there's a supply line there, he'll deliver because he always does.’

 2024 All Star corner back Barry McCambridge remarked that ‘when David Clifford gets a score I find it almost counts as double because their fans get such a buzz out of it, so do their players.’
-McCambridge also referenced Clifford’s use of the backdoor cut and his goal threat, ‘he’s so good on the backdoor cut and scoring goals so you don’t want to get caught.
+McCambridge also referenced Clifford's use of the backdoor cut and his goal threat, ‘he’s so good on the backdoor cut and scoring goals so you don’t want to get caught.
 But if you step off slightly to block out that backdoor cut that’s when he starts going into the space in front and scoring, and there’s one-point and two-point options there.
 It’s about weighing that up.’

+Legacy

+Declan Bogue of The 42 remarked that ‘we are living in the Clifford age’.

+Joe Brolly stated in Gaelic Life that ‘in the modern game there are systems, strategies, tactics, statistics and there is David Clifford’.